 Use the sequence table to specify the samples, methods, and vials to run in the sequence.
-The sequence table lists each sample in the sequence in the order it will be run and contains the necessary vial, method, and calibration information for each sample.
+The sequence table lists each sample in the sequence in the order it will be run and contains the necessary vial number or sample position, method, calibration information, sample amount, ISTD multipliers and other data for each sample.